 Social media has greatly impacted our society, even more than some of us might like.
 According to the Global digital overview, more than 4.5 billion people were using the internet at the start of 2020.
 Social media users have passed the 3.8 billion mark and nearly 60% of the world’s population is already online.
 The latest trends suggest that by the middle of this year, more than half of the world’s total population will use social media.

 Facebook utilizes advanced machine learning for almost everything from serving customers content to facial recognition of photos and target users with advertising.
 Instagram which is also owned by Facebook, uses AI to identify visuals.
-For example, when someone uploads a photo the server automatically suggests friends to tag.
+For example, when someone uploads a photo the server automatically suggests a friends tag.

 They also use AI to personalize content and showing ads to the consumer by learning their interests from history.
 These targeted ads are shown only to those people that are likely to click, meaning more sales from the advertisers.
 The company has enormously invested in facial and visual recognition through the years to understand the technology better.
 They also acquired facial-recognition startups Face.com in 2012, Masquerade in 2016, and Faciometrics in 2016.